 The Orchestra’s own funds, together with the National Lottery grant, have enabled regular capital purchases of musical instruments, uniforms, cases and stands to reach the stage where we can accommodate, if pushed and with percussion, a group in excess of 40 young players.
 The vast majority of our pans were made by Biggs in London until his death in 2007, since when we have used Toussaint Clarke in Bath for tuning and to buy three new tenors and a set of bass.
 In addition the new equipment has allowed us to support our local primary schools by passing on our old pans to their bands and this in turn provides us with a supply of new young talent to keep the Orchestra alive.

 The Orchestra regularly appears at Caribbean evenings, shows, garden festivals, carnivals and shopping precincts taking on over 50 events each year throughout the Country.
-Recent years have seen the Orchestra tour Devon regularly in eight summers – watch out for 2018 – as well as covering a wider field taking in all the northern and midland counties, Scotland and North Wales.
+Recent years have seen the Orchestra tour Devon regularly in eight summers – watch out for 2019 – as well as covering a wider field taking in all the northern and midland counties, Scotland and North Wales.
 The Orchestra receives donations for playing at public and private functions and a local authority grant which, together, provide some of the funding required to operate the existing vehicles, and support our other operational costs.
 These include foreign visits and, as well as those mentioned above, the Orchestra has performed in Europe on many occasions, visiting our other twin town Heilbronn, Germany in May 1993 (Were you there?), touring Barbados in August 1998 (Were you there?) and revisiting Beziers and Valras Plage in France for two weeks playing in the summer of 2004 (Were you there?).
 We made our first tour to Esbjerg in Denmark in February 2007, (Were you there?) to undertake workshops and concerts for the youth service as well as some public venues.
 This week-long trip in half-term had wet our appetite for more, so when in late 2008, our youth service contact in Esbjerg decided to hold an international steel band festival with bands from Sweden, Denmark as well as England, we jumped at the chance.
 In August 2009 (Were you there?) the second two week tour started with the three day Esbjerg Steel Music festival followed by playing events at venues around the area.
-August 2017 will find us in various towns in Belgium for a five date tour, so more about that later in the year.
+August 2017 saw us based in Bruges, Belgium and performing in Ghent, Ypres, De Panne, Ostend and Nieuwpoort for a very successful five date tour,

 Three successful anniversary concerts have been held, with the tenth at Stockport Town Hall in 1995 and the fifteenth at The Plaza, Stockport just as it reopened for business in 2000.
 2010 brought the 25th Anniversary of the Orchestra and we were partying with nearly forty ex-players that we had been able to contact through the advantages of Facebook etc. together with the same number from the current group and plenty of parents and friends old and new.
 In October 2015 we celebrated our 30th Anniversary by holding two evening concerts at Hyde Festival theatre.
 The concerts were videoed and the live recording has been produced on our Volume 8 CD.